-“After college I took a year off from school and worked as a help desk analyst for a software consultancy and quickly discovered that wasn’t my thing.
+“After college I took a year off from school and worked the help desk for a software consultancy and quickly discovered that wasn’t my thing.
 Then at university we tried a little bit of everything from Android and Engineering to AI, and iOS just clicked, and I knew that was something I wanted to do more.”

 After university, Dawid landed a job with a startup working with smart technologies, but after a while, the possibilities of leaving England and try something new became more and more of a wish.

 “After living in England for 15 years it just didn’t feel right anymore.
 I’ve always wanted to experience a new country, so I actively searched for something outside the UK.”